discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 8. Take the _Mistlock Singularity_.

 It is recommended to use separate precast templates to cast different utility and weapon skills.
+Just make sure that both templates use the same traits to not get the status reset on swap.

 </Card>